My Guide to Embracing Nature: San Diego’s Clothing-Optional Shores

 To round off our list of nude beaches near San Diego, we have San Onofre Nude Area.
 Largely, this is seen as a safe place to whip off your kit.

-It’s technically in San Clemente, but it’s easy enough to reach from San Diego if you’re willing to hop in the car for your nudist fix!
+It’s technically in San Clemente, but it’s easy enough to reach from San Diego if you’re willing to hop in the car for your nudist fix.

 This nude area is tucked away on San Onofre State Beach, and you’ll need to trek through the state park to reach it from one of 6 hiking trails.